There are Five Phases to your landscaping journey

 As you revolve around this wheel, consider these four aspects:

-• Functionality - How do you wish your garden to perform?
-What are the kids needs?
+Functionality - How do you wish your garden to perform?
+What are the kids' needs?
 How many guests do you wish to entertain?
 Do you want a Pool?
-Etc.

-• Partnerships - Do you need a designer, landscaper, building surveyor, pool builder, kitchen installer, plumber, etc. And do you want someone to project manage all this, i.e. Designer, Landscaper, Or business that does all of it.
+Partnerships - Do you need a designer, landscaper, building surveyor, pool builder, kitchen installer, plumber etc?
+Do you want someone to project manage all this i.e. designer, landscaper or business that does all of it?

-• Wellbeing - Ultimately this is the real reason for doing any of this.
-I.e. what will my garden need to be in order for me and others to feel elevated or more joyful?
+Wellbeing - Ultimately, this is the real reason for doing any of this, that is, what will my garden need to be in order for me and others to feel elevated or more joyful?

 Feasibility